 Colin rolled his eyes.
 Andy had been beaten to a pulp, half-starved and tortured over the last two days.
 And his concern, his main concern, was for the social drama amongst the team.
 “Yes, Diane and Mara are both here.
 And somewhat begrudgingly, they are working together.”

 “Do they know?
 About each other–I mean?”
 Andy asked, wincing and grabbing lightly at his side.
 A thought hit Colin suddenly.
-This wasn’t about the social dram amongst the team.
+This wasn’t about the social drama amongst the team.
 This was a coping mechanism to help him deal with the beating, half-starved, and torture.
 Andy wanted to pretend everything was normal.

 “Well, I’ve always been completely honest with Diane about my feelings for Mara.”
 Colin said simply, “She knows where I am coming from in all of that.”